tundish/turberfield-punchline/turberfield/punchline/doc/dialogue.rst

 Property
 --------

 A Property directive lets you access useful data held in Python objects.
-You can use those values in substitution references, or you can modify them from your dialogue.
+You can use those values in `substitution definitions`_, or you can modify them from your dialogue.

 A good example of this is theme settings.
 Suppose you want to change the colours to suit some narrative mood.
 You can set a value for a colour attribute like so: